 One unique option for gardeners are plant grow bags.
 They are highly effective for faster plant growth because of their breathable walls.
 Fabric grow bags are affordable, collapsible, and easily stored after the growing season.

 While some bags are made of woven fabric, others are felt, offering better stability of temperature and a longer lasting build.
-One of the greatest benefits of this design is drainage.
-Make sure you place the planters in a spot where water can escape.
+One of the greatest benefits of this design is root pruning, which prevents the root system from circling the pot.

-These fabric grow bags from Bootstrap Farmer are perfect for pepper plants and come in a variety of sizes and colors.
+Grow bags come in every size, but we recommend at least 5 gallons for growing peppers to avoid issues with the soil drying out.
+These 7-gallon bags from Bootstrap Farmer are perfect for pepper plants and come in a variety of colors.

 Modern Planter Pots

 If you want a modern look to your outdoor garden, you may find what you’re looking for on AllModern.com.
-You can also shop for attractive planters at department stores, gardening centers, Etsy, and even Goodwill!
+You can also shop for attractive planters at department stores, gardening centers, Etsy, thrift stores, and yard sales in the spring.

 Though these pots may be aesthetically pleasing, many of them do not come with drainage holes.
 For peppers, it is important not to over-water, so be sure your pot of choice has drainage before planting.